 A 34 year-old wife, mum of two and cancer sufferer.

 With no other symptoms, and being a young, fit and healthy non-smoker, it was a huge and horrid shock to us all.
 The cancer had taken over my right lung and surrounding areas, and within 2 weeks, I underwent a 9-hour operation to have my entire right lung removed, as well as areas of my diaphragm and surrounding tissue.
-I was in intensive care for 10 days following complications, and finally returned home bruised, battered and breathless, to my amazing husband James and beloved one-year old daughter Olivia a week after that.
 What followed was a relentless battle to overcome the excruciating pain, physical limitations and draining anxiety, whilst doing my best to be mum to Olivia and shield her from it all.

 The challenge with ACC is that it does not respond to chemotherapy and there is no known cure for the disease.
 We were advised that the cancer would likely return, but there was no way of telling when or where that would be.
-In November 2017 following further rounds of terrifying scans we were dealt the devastating news that I had already suffered a relapse and I had a tumour pushing up against my spine, which was treated with radiotherapy.
-Shortly after this, we received our heaviest blow to date, the ACC had spread further and I now have many tumours growing in my remaining left lung.
-I have since had lung brachytherapy in the US, immunotherapy and further radiation to my spine.
+In November 2017 following further rounds of terrifying scans we were dealt the devastating news that I had already suffered a relapse.
+I now have many tumours in my remaining left lung, as well as my spine.
+I have had many different treatments along the way, including lung brachytherapy in the US, immunotherapy, further radiation and major surgery to my spine.

 Through our research, we met with Medical Oncologist and Clinician Scientist Dr Rob Metcalf, who is the UK’s lead researcher into ACC.”